 Sport, Physical Activity and Mental Health MSc

 Design.
 Implement.
 Evaluate.
 Discover what it takes to create effective sport and physical activity initiatives that promote and support mental health.
-Delivered in partnership with Everton in the Community, we’ll set you up for success with this unique interdisciplinary degree.
+Delivered in partnership with Everton in the Community, we’ll set you up for success with this distinctive interdisciplinary degree.

 Already working in the world of sport?
 Or want to make the move into this field?
 Look no further.
-We’ve teamed up with Everton in the Community (the official charity of Everton Football Club) to offer a unique opportunity for anyone with an interest in sport, physical activity and mental health.
+We’ve teamed up with Everton in the Community (the official charity of Everton Football Club) to offer a distinctive opportunity for anyone with an interest in sport, physical activity and mental health.

 You’ll work with academics, practitioners and other professionals to understand the relationship between movement and our minds.
 We’ll also help you examine how mental health can be improved – and compromised – by taking part in sport, physical activity and exercise.